 Assessment of Teaching Assistant Skills (ATAS) (095)

-This computer-based test (CBT) consists of 100 selected-response questions.
+The NYSTCE Assessment of Teaching Assistant Skills, computer-based test (CBT), is consists of 100 selected-response questions.
 The total appointment time is 3 hours and 15 minutes, with 15 minutes for the CBT tutorial and nondisclosure agreement added to the 3 hour testing time.
 A passing score on this exam is 220, out of a range of 100 to 300.

 Educating All Students (EAS) (201)

-This computer-based test contains 40 selected-response questions and 3 constructed-response questions.
+The NYSTCE EAS is a computer-based test that contains 40 selected-response questions and 3 constructed-response questions.
 The total appointment time encompasses 2 hours and 30 minutes, with 15 minutes allotted for the CBT tutorial and nondisclosure agreement and the remaining 2 hours and 15 minutes allotted for testing time.
 The passing score for this exam is 520, out of a range of 400-600.

 Assessment of Teaching Skills - Written (ATS-W)

-There are two versions of this exam, Elementary (090) and Secondary (091), and they both follow the same format.
+There are two versions of exam for NYSTCE ATS-W exam, Elementary (090) and Secondary (091), and they both follow the same format.
 Both are computer-based tests and consist of 80 selected-response questions and 1 constructed-response question.
 Both exams are 4 hours and 15 minutes long, with the first 15 minutes dedicated to a CBT tutorial and nondisclosure agreement.
 The testing time encompasses 4 hours.
 Out of a range of 100-300, the passing score for this exam is 220.